 Listen as they explain the artistic process behind their art creation.
 From the formulation of the idea to the implementation of it.
 A process that results in what visitors just saw at the exhibition hall.

 Certain art forms belong more on the stage than in the exhibition hall.
 This is why ART JOG also has a segment called Daily Performance.
 Every day during the event, artists entertain visitors with music, theater, and dance performance.
 The peak is during the closing ceremony.
 Where national musicians and singers come to rock the stage.

 This segment of the event introduces art in a more practical form.
-The contributor for Merchandise Project are institutions, creative businesses, communities, and artists.
+The contributor to Merchandise Project are institutions, creative businesses, communities, and artists.
 Merchandise Project showcases creative products and markets them to the public.
 Thinking about a souvenir station?
 Then this event is where one should go.

 Art Jog Venue & Schedule 2023

-ART JOG 2020 will be held both online and offline in Jogja National Museum.
+ART JOG 2023 will be held both in Jogja National Museum.
 The museum is located close to Malioboro street.
-The exhibition starts from 8th August to 10 October 2020.
+The exhibition starts from 30th June to 27th August 2023.

 |Art Jog Venue & Schedule 2023